hobarthackerspace/hobarthackerspace.github.io/index.md

   nav: "side"
 ---

-## We’re now open again to members and their guests
-**After the recent temporary closure, we’re now open again, but rules are a bit different.**

-We’re open to current financial members and their sponsored guests.
-Sponsoring means that the sponsor vouches for and takes responsibility for the guest's activities.

-On Thursday evenings between 7:00pm & 9:00pm, visitors are also welcome.
-A member can open the door, sign you in and look after you during your visit.

-*30-June-2026*

-*Brian Marriott<br>
-Public Officer*

 ## Welcome to Hobart Hackerspace.
 Our motto is *Make, Learn, Inspire.*

 Are you interested in, or need help, creating with this technology: